HardlyDifficult/Submissions/Readme.md

      - FYI Subs can view the source for our game and all the projects we work on.
 This is not 'open source' - for educational purposes or to help with the game, all rights reserved.
      - Please limit the number of files changed, especially scenes and prefabs which typically do not merge well.
  - For anyone:
-   - Submit art and code files via merge requests to [this public repository](https://github.com/hardlydifficult/Submissions).
+   - Submit files (e.g. art or code) via merge requests to [this public repository](https://github.com/hardlydifficult/Submissions).
      - Your changes must be under a folder with your username and include an open source license, such as MIT (template below).
      - Brand new to Git?
 This [Intro to GIT](https://www.dropbox.com/s/ducmblu3kj3b9x9/2017-04-26_23-18-26.mp4?dl=0) has been recommended.
      - Basic process for submitting: